Search results

 In chattel slavery, the slave is legally rendered the personal property (chattel) of the slave owner.
 In economics, the term de facto slavery describes the conditions of unfree labour and forced labour that most slaves endure.

-The legal institution of human chattel slavery, comprising the enslavement primarily of Africans and African Americans, was prevalent in the United States from its founding in 1776 until 1865, predominantly in the South.
+The legal institution of human chattel slavery, comprising the enslavement primarily of Africans and African Americans, was prevalent in the United States of America from its founding in 1776 until 1865, predominantly in the South.
 Slavery was established throughout European colonization in the Americas.

 Eventually, chattel slavery became the norm in regions dominated by plantations.
 The Fundamental Constitutions of Carolina established a model in which a rigid social hierarchy placed slaves under the absolute authority of their master.